 Each family is required to purchase a \$200 Miquon School Corporate Bond as a condition of enrolling their first child.
 The Bond is redeemable upon request when the family no longer has a child enrolled in the School.
-Parents will be billed for the bond in their FACTS account.
+If a bond refund is not requested within one year after the family's last child has left the school, the amount of the bond automatically remits to Miquon.
+Families will be billed for the bond in their FACTS account.